spyke/spyke/README.md

 ```
 $ python setup.py install
 ```

+For the NVIDIA 340 driver in Linux, it seems the "Allow Flipping" option must be disabled in the OpenGL settings in the `nvidia-settings` app, otherwise the 3D cluster plot will not update properly.

 See [TUTORIAL.md](TUTORIAL.md) for a fairly brief tutorial.

 Many keyboard shortcuts are available.
 Tooltips give some hints.
 You can also discover them by